Maniac Tips for Surviving Black Friday

 Sure, you earn a few points or cash back on your credit card purchases.
 If having your credit card on you makes you feel like you can buy whatever you want, it’s better to leave it at home.
 No loyalty reward is going to overcome the interest you pay on purchases you didn’t really need to make.

 Make a List – and Stick to It

 If you do venture out for Black Friday deals, make a list of what you want to buy from each store.
 Take the ads with you, so you know exactly what the deal is for and how much it’s supposed to be.
 If they’re out of stock, ask for a rain check.
 While most retailers won’t do that for Black Friday deals, some will.

 Don’t Be Tempted

 Easier said than done, right?
 But Black Friday deals really are designed to get you in the store so that you’ll spend more money on other things.
 And sometimes, the things on the sale are cheap for a reason.
-Be mindful about what you buy, whether it’s really a good deal, and if it’s really worth the spend – especially if you’re charging it.
+Be mindful about what you buy and whether it’s really a good deal.
+Is it really worth the spend?
+These factors are especially important if you’re charging it.